Lusks/blog-rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a blog made with Ruby on Rails.
+In this blog the user can create, edit and delete posts.
+You can also add comments to a chosen post.

+Project configuration:

-* Ruby version
+* Ruby version: 3.0.0,

-* System dependencies

-* Configuration
+* Rails version: 7.0.3.1,

-* Database creation
+* Front-end: Bulma,

-* Database initialization
+* Database Manager: PostgreSQL,

+* Additional gems: guard, guard live-reload and better errors,

-* How to run the test suite
+* How to initialize the project: rails s (add "sudo service postgresql start" beforehand if in WSL)

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...